How to Run an Effective Beta Program

 A Beta program plan should include goals, recruiting, costs, timeline, responsibilities and success criteria.

 Oftentimes customer Beta programs are one of the most critical factors in the success or failure of a product.
 Yet many times they are not well-planned and are executed at the last minute with a lack of resources and focus.

-An effective Beta program can provide you with valuable information, such as whether your product is truly ready to ship, what features should be in the next release and how satisfied customers will or won’t be with the product.
-If done right, it can also set you up for critical launch and marketing deliverables that will add credibility to your story as you bring the product to market.
+An effective Beta program can provide you with valuable information, such as whether your product is truly ready to ship, what features should be in the next release, and how satisfied customers will or won’t be with the product.
+If done right, it can also set you up for critical launch and marketing deliverables that add credibility to your story as you bring the product to market.

 Typical timeline for a well-executed Beta Program.

 Make sure you define your goals up front and early.
 What are you really trying to accomplish?
 Do you want a broad cross-section of customers to spend extensive amounts of time using the product to prove that it is ready to ship?
 Or is your QA very extensive, and you just need a few customers to validate readiness with some hands-on customer usage.
 Do you want to gather early feedback for the next version?
 Or perhaps you want to find a group of customers that can talk to the press or provide you with quotes or testimonials.

 Make Your Goals Concrete

 The earlier you set your goals and the more concrete they are, the better.
 For example, I like to state that a certain number of customers must have installed the product, used it for N days (or N number of times or hours) successfully and found no major crashing bugs.
 I also like to agree up front with the team that the Beta testers will be surveyed at the end of the program, and that a certain percentage of them have to indicate they believe the product is ready to ship. (i.e. 9 out of 10 Beta customers must agree that it is ready).